okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/clientcreds/flow-diagram.md

     Before implementing this redirect request to the authorization server (Okta), you need to [set up your app](#set-up-your-app) in Okta.
 See [Request for token](#request-for-token).

-1. Okta responds with an access token if its credentials are accurate.
+1. Okta responds with an access token if the request credentials are accurate.
 1. Your app uses the access token to make authorized requests to the resource server.
 1. The resource server validates the token before responding to the request.
 See [Validate access token](#validate-access-token).